Frequently Asked Questions:

 -

 Participants must provide immigration documents that show their eligibility before enrollment in ORR-funded benefits and services.
 It is a requirement for enrollment into programs.
+Please note that before a student or family member can be counted for reporting purposes, their eligibility documents must be verified and collected.

 -